Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Introduction

-More recently, acceleration techniques have been applied to compute $\ep$-stationary points (i.e., points where the gradient has norm at most $\ep$) of nonconvex functions with smooth derivatives \citen{agarwal2017finding,carmon2017convex,carmon2018accelerated}.
-In particular, using a first-order method (i.e. using only function and gradient queries), one can find an $\ep$-stationary point in $O(\ep^{-5/3}\log(\ep^{-1}))$ iterations \citen{carmon2017convex}, which improves on gradient descent's iteration bound of $O(\ep^{-2})$.
-Furthermore, \citet*{Carmon:2017aa} show that under the same assumptions, any dimension-free deterministic first-order method requires at least $\Omega(\ep^{-8/5})$ iterations to compute an $\ep$-stationary point in the worst case.
-These bounds are significantly worse than the corresponding $O(\ep^{-1/2})$ bound that accelerated gradient descent (AGD) achieves for smooth convex functions \citen{nesterov1983method}.
+More recently, acceleration techniques have been applied to speed up the computation of $\ep$-stationary points (points where the gradient has norm at most $\ep$) of smooth \emph{nonconvex} functions \citep{agarwal2017finding,carmon2017convex,carmon2018accelerated}.
+In particular, while gradient descent's $O(\ep^{-2})$ rate for finding $\ep$-stationary points of nonconvex functions with Lipschitz gradients is optimal among first-order methods, if higher-order smoothness assumptions are made accelerated methods can improve this to $O(\ep^{-5/3}\log(\ep^{-1}))$ \citep{carmon2017convex}.
+Further, \cite{carmon2017lower2} shows that under the same assumptions, any dimension-free deterministic first-order method requires at least $\Omega(\ep^{-8/5})$ iterations to compute an $\ep$-stationary point in the worst case.
+These bounds are significantly worse than the corresponding $O(\ep^{-1/2})$ bound that AGD achieves for smooth convex functions.

 Still, in practice it is often possible to find approximate stationary points, and even approximate global minimizers, of nonconvex functions faster than these lower bounds suggest.
 This performance gap stems from the fairly weak assumptions underpinning these generic bounds.
-For example, \citet{Carmon:2017aa,carmon2017lower} only assume Lipschitz continuity of the gradient and some higher-order derivatives.
+For example, \cite{carmon2017lower2,carmon2017lower} only assume Lipschitz continuity of the gradient and some higher-order derivatives.
 However, functions minimized in practice often admit significantly more structure, even if they are not convex.
-For example, under suitable assumptions on their inputs, several popular nonconvex optimization problems, including matrix completion, deep learning, and phase retrieval, display ``convexity-like'' properties, e.g. that all local minimizers are global \citen{bartlett2019gradient,ge2016matrix}.
+For example, under suitable assumptions on their inputs, several popular nonconvex optimization problems, including matrix completion, deep learning, and phase retrieval, display ``convexity-like'' properties, e.g. that all local minimizers are global \citep{bartlett2019gradient,ge2016matrix}.
 Much more research is needed to characterize structured sets of functions for which minimizers can be efficiently found; our work is a step in this direction.